 Figure 1: Mean Temperature (°C) Over Time

-OFIRMEV was studied in 355 pediatric patients in two active-controlled and three open-label safety and pharmacokinetic trials [see Pediatric Use].
+OFIRMEV was studied in pediatric patients in three active-controlled trials and three open-label safety and pharmacokinetic trials [see Use In Specific Populations].

 This monograph has been modified to include the generic and brand name in many instances.